Silicone Hydrogel Contact Lenses

 Ask your eye doctor about silicone hydrogel contacts if your current lenses feel dry, tight, or uncomfortable before the end of your wearing day.
 You can also ask about them if you need toric, multifocal, daily disposable, bi-weekly, or monthly lenses and want to compare material options.

-Don't switch lens materials without a fitting, even if the power looks the same.
+Don't switch lens materials without a fitting, even when the power looks the same.
 Your eye doctor needs to check how the lens sits, moves, and feels on your eyes.
 A lens that sounds better on paper still needs to work well during real wear.
+Once your doctor confirms the exact product and parameters, you can order contact lenses online using your current prescription.

 References